-Faculty and administrators from Michigan's colleges and universities are working together to develop statewide associate to bachelor's degree transfer agreements.
-These agreements are under development.
-Information about this ongoing work is available at www.mitransfer.net.
+Faculty and administrators from Michigan's colleges and universities have worked together to develop 10 multi-institutional statewide associate to bachelor's degree transfer agreements.
+Details about the agreements and advising resources are available at https://www.mitransfer.org/mitransfer-pathways.

 Training materials for the Michigan Transfer Network, the Michigan Transfer Agreement and other training materials are available under Technical Resources.